joni-jones/yii2-wschat/README.md

 	> IMPORTANT: if you use db component - you need to create table `history` in your database.
 The simple examples postgresql and mysql you can see in `tests/codeception` directory.

+	> If you use PHP 7 please see this [issue](https://github.com/yiisoft/yii2-mongodb/issues/81), which describes how to install a needed version of mongo extension

 2. To start chat server need to create console command and setup it as demon:
     - Create controller which extends `yii\console\Controller`: